waku-org/specs/standards/application/reliable-channel-api.md

       - name: sender_id
         type: SenderId
         description: "An identifier for this sender.
 SHOULD be unique and persisted between sessions."
-      - name: encoder
-        type: Encoder
-        description: "The encoder for messages.
-All messages in the channel use the same encryption layer."
-      - name: decoder
+      - name: content_topic
-        type: Decoder
+        type: ContentTopic
-        description: "The decoder for messages.
-All messages in the channel use the same encryption layer."
+        description: "The content topic to use for the channel."
       - name: options
         type: ReliableChannelOptions
         description: "Configuration options for the Reliable Channel."